 103.02 AWARD OF CONTRACT.
-Unless rejecting all Bid Proposals, the Department will award the Contract to the lowest responsive bidder, without discrimination on the grounds of race, creed, color, sex, or national origin, whose Bid Proposal complies with the requirements of the law, the regulations, and the Contract.
+Unless rejecting all Bid Proposals, the Department will award the Contract to the lowest responsible bidder, without discrimination on the grounds of race, creed, color, sex, or national origin, whose Bid Proposal complies with the requirements of the law, the regulations, and the Contract.

-The Department may reject unbalanced Bid Proposals and award the Contract to the next lowest responsive bidder.
+The Department may reject unbalanced Bid Proposals and award the Contract to the next lowest acceptable bidder.

-The Department will normally award or reject a Contract within 10 working days after the opening of the Bid Proposals unless the Department deems it best to hold the Bid Proposals of any or all bidders for a period not to exceed 60 calendar days for final determination of award.
-Contracts containing a Disadvantaged Business Enterprise (DBE) goal must have a TC 14-35 DBE Utilization Plan submitted and approved prior to award.
-Should the bidder fail to reach the designated DBE percentages, then the Department will consider whether the bidder made reasonable efforts to meet these percentages prior to issuing a work order.
-The Department may hold the Bid Proposal of the lowest responsive bidder longer than 60 days if the bidder concurs.
-The Department will send the official Notice of Award to the email address submitted on the TC 14-1 Certificate of Eligibility application.
+The Department will normally award the Contract within 10 working days after the date of receiving Bid Proposals unless the Department deems it best to hold the Bid Proposals of any or all bidders for a period not to exceed 60 calendar days for final disposition of award.
+The Department may hold the Bid Proposal of the lowest bidder longer than 60 days if the bidder concurs.
+The Department will mail the official Notice of Award to the address shown on the Contractor's Certificate of Eligibility.

 103.03 CANCELLATION OF AWARD.
-The Department reserves the right to cancel the award of any Contract at any time prior to the execution of the Contract by all parties, without any liability to the Department.
+The Department reserves the right to cancel the award of any contract at any time before the execution of that contract by all parties without any liability against the Department.